 5th European IRPA Congress 2018 in The Haag

-You only have a few weeks left to submit an abstract for the 5th European IRPA Congress.
-The deadline for submission is 1 November 2017.
-After this deadline the extended Scientific Programme Committee (SPC) will start its difficult work to establish a highly attractive congress programme.
+Note that this new deadline will not be extended further more.
+After this deadline the Scientific Programme Committee (SPC) will start its difficult work to establish a highly attractive congress programme.

 Please join the IRPA 2018 LinkedIn group to stay informed on all the congress information!https://www.linkedin.com/groups/8633053

 The use of our Twitter-account will be intensified soon: #IRPA2018

 You will find further detailed information on our website: